Edition: January 2022

 Appropriate, representative user views shall be actively sought and fully considered in standards activities.
 Whenever possible, user participants shall be those with the requisite technical knowledge, but other users may also participate.
 User participation should come from both individuals and representatives of organized groups.
 There are several user categories:

-2 Further interest categories that may be used to categorize directly and materially affected persons consist of, but are not limited to, the following: a) Consumer; b) Directly affected public; c) Distributor and retailer; d) Industrial/commercial; e) Insurance; f) Labor; g) Manufacturer; h) Professional society; I) Regulatory agency; j) Testing laboratory; k) Trade association.
+Further interest categories that may be used to categorize directly and materially interested parties consist of, but are not limited to, the following: a) Consumer; b) Directly affected public; c) Distributor and retailer; d) Industrial/commercial; e) Insurance; f) Labor; g) Manufacturer; h) Regulatory agency; i) Testing laboratory.

 Good faith efforts shall be made to resolve potential conflict between and among existing American National Standards and candidate American National Standards.